jetzerb/nix-nice/README.md

 ```

 #### Start the Container
-See `container-start*` files in the `container` folder of the
+See `container-start*` files and/or docker compose files in the `container`
-[nix-nice](https://github.com/jetzerb/nix-nice) git repo.
-On windows,
+folder of the [nix-nice](https://github.com/jetzerb/nix-nice) git repo.
-you'd issue a command like this:
+On Windows, you'd issue a command like this:
 ```dos
 docker run --detach ^
 -e "MYTZ=America/Chicago" ^